IanMitchell/aquarius/ReadMe.md

 #### Enabling Commands

 By default all commands are disabled.
-To enable a command, run
+To enable a command, DM the bot and tell it

 ```
 add <command_name>